 - Not eligble for financial assistance based on income?
 Consider medical cost sharing, direct primary care, and short term medical coverage to lower healthcare costs.

-- Combining coverage between short term medical & direct primary care or medical cost sharing & direct primary can help to lower healthcare costs and create a unique comprehensive solution.
+- Combining coverage between medical cost sharing & direct primary can help to lower healthcare costs and create a unique comprehensive solution.

-- Medical cost sharing and short term medical plans will often time have large national PPO networks of doctors and hospitals
+- Medical cost sharing, and short term medical coverage will have larger networks of doctors and hospitals as compared to traditional health insurance.